As a PEB student, you will become:

 Several PEB courses, such as “Methods and Logic in Interdisciplinary Research” and the “Integrated Workshop,” incorporate peer teaching.
 These courses not only helps you learn new material but also teach you how to communicate effectively across disciplines.

-SDG is monthly interdisciplinary discussion group for PEB and the greater community, focusing on research-in-progress talks.
+This monthly interdisciplinary discussion group for PEB and the greater community, focuses on research-in-progress talks.
 Two PEB students with complimentary backgrounds organize the talks.
-Click here for more info.

-The Institute sponsors a Visiting Faculty Seminar Series on convergent research.
-PEB students typically invite and host one speaker each year.
-The Institute also sponsors Symposia and Retreats.
+PEB faculty members regularly host visiting faculty who give seminars on convergent research.
+PEB students typically invite and host one such speaker each year.

 PEB students can participate in a variety of activities including devising and implementing science modules for Breakthough New Haven, a program that prepares middle school students from disadvantaged backgrounds for high school; working with 4-7th grade summer campers; and participating in various outreach activities planned by the Yale Science Diplomats.

 - Physics of Living Systems Student Research Network (PoLS SRN)